Help Center

 Click Unlink

 The Unlink button is on the right of the linked provider row.
-If this would leave you with zero sign-in methods, the button is disabled and a tooltip explains why.
+If the linked row is your primary sign-in method, or if this would leave you with zero sign-in methods, the button is disabled and a tooltip explains why.

 2